30+ Silken Tofu Recipes (Savory & Sweet)

 Creamy Dairy-Free Carbonara

 Plan to have your tastebuds blown away by this velvety smooth pasta recipe!
-The combination of an egg-y cream sauce (without eggs or dairy) with the crispy crunch of coconut bacon is out of this world.
+The combination of an egg-y cream sauce (without eggs or dairy) with the crispy crunch of plant-based bacon is out of this world.
 This Carbonara dish can be a simple, satisfying meal or made special for a heavenly date night experience.
 Quick to make and pretty much foolproof, it’s one of our favorite go-to dinner recipes.

 Easy Miso Soup